-Website3 and the Applicant is advised to study them carefully.
-Data submitted pursuant to this application shall be deemed submitted pursuant to the Grid Code.

-- 8. The Company's Offer will be based to the extent appropriate upon its standard form terms for Use of System Offer and the Charging Statements issued by The Company under Standard Conditions C4 and C6 of the Transmission Licence.
-The Applicant should bear in mind The Company's standard form terms of offer when making this application. - 9.
-Please complete this application form in black print and return it duly signed to The CompanyElectricity Connections, National Grid Electricity System Operator, Farraday House, Warwick Technology Park, Gallows Hill, Warwick, CV34 6DA.
-In addition to returning the application to the Customer Services Manager an electronic form may be e-mailed to The Company. - 10.
-For the most up to date contact details applicants are advised to visit The Company Website4.
+- submitted pursuant to this application shall be deemed submitted pursuant to the Grid Code. - 8.
+The Company's Offer will be based to the extent appropriate upon its standard form terms for Use of System Offer and the Charging Statements issued by The Company under Standard Conditions C4 and C6 of the Transmission Licence.
+The Applicant should bear in mind The Company's standard form terms of offer when making this application. - Please complete this application form in black print and return it duly signed to The Company.
+In addition to returning the application to the Customer Services Manager an electronic form may be emailed to The Company. - 10.
+For the most up to date contact details applicants are advised to visit The Company Website.